 Cappeliez, Sarah and Josée Johnston.
 October 2013 .
 “From meat and potatoes to “real-deal” rotis: Exploring everyday culinary cosmopolitanism.”
 Poetics 41(5): 433-455.

 Cappeliez, Sarah.
 2013.
 Review of Adventures in Eating: Anthropological Experiences in Dining from Around the World by H. R. Haines and C. A. Sammells (eds.), Menu: Journal of Food and Hospitality Research (2013), Vol 2 , 49-52.

 Cappeliez, Sarah.
 2013.
 Review of Food Culture in Belgium by P. Scholliers, Food, Culture and Society 16(1), 171-173.

 Cappeliez, Sarah.
 2012.
 Review of Cooking in Other Women’s Kitchens: Domestic Workers in the South, 1965-1960 by R. Sharpless, Oral History Forum d’histoire orale 33 (2012) “Working Lives: Special Issue on Oral History and Working Class History”.

 Manuscripts in progress

 “Wine nerds and pleasure-seekers: Understanding wine taste formation and practice.”
-Manuscript under review.
+Manuscript in preparation.